Mentorship

 Mentoring styles are simply the different approaches mentors can take to guide and support their mentees.

-Does that mean there’s a single best style a company can adopt for success?
+Does that mean there’s a single best mentorship style a company can adopt for success?
 Sadly, no!
 The most effective approach will depend on various factors, including:

 • A mentee's needs